SeunnnA/DataPrepVisual-Level-3/README.md

 - Create visualizations like scatter matrix plots, histograms, and heatmaps to illustrate insights and data patterns.
 - Include at least one creative visualization that uncovers unique trends or relationships in the dataset.

-This step ensures you fully understand the data and its potential challenges before moving on to preprocessing.

 ---

 ### 2. **Data Preparation**